 All living species and organisms have a natural desire to do whatever is necessary to keep themselves safe, healthy, and alive.
 At the most basic human level, this drive expresses itself by alerting us of times when we need to eat, drink water, and sleep.
 Additionally, the notorious fight-or-flight mechanism of the brain is considered a primary function of this biological instinct.
 While staying away from dangerous situations is unquestionably the smart thing to do, the need to feel fearful or anxious isn’t as prevalent as it once was.
 Our caveman ancestors really did need to be on guard with threats of sabertooth tigers and other psychically dominate predators, but in today’s world, the need to skeptically judge and fear our fellow citizens isn’t really there.
 Moreover, it would be impractical to say that this most basic drive hasn’t played a role in America’s anxiety epidemic which hampers nearly 40 million adults, or 20% of the U.S. population.

 When looking at any given species from a purely biological perspectively, it is believed that there is one primary goal that takes precedent over all others.
 The reason we, and all of our animal friends, have such an inborn craving for safety is because our most primordial desire is to pass our genes into another generation.
-While the human race wouldn’t be around if we didn’t have the desire to have sex and reproduce, this drive can undoubtedly limit our collective levels of wellbeing.
+While the human race wouldn’t be around if we didn’t have the desire to have sex and reproduce, whether it be with an escort münchen has to offer, or a partner of our chosing, this drive can undoubtedly limit our collective levels of wellbeing.
 When this basic drive is stimulated by westerns’ obsession with sex, which is easily noticed in advertisement as well as the supreme popularity of adult websites such as https://www.tubev.sex/ Chinese, many citizens begin judging others based upon nothing besides their physical appearance.
 Additionally, it is even more troubling to think that our drive for sex and reproduction plays a part in over 60,000 children and over 300,000 adults being unjustly sexually abused each year.

 Enhanced Preservation (Greed):